Abasz/custom-zeroSSL-client-script/README.md

-# ZeroSSL Client Script
+# Custom ZeroSSL Client Script

 **This is not an official ZeroSSL Client!
 For that please use the ZeroSSL-certbot**

-I made a bash script to interact with the ZeroSSL REST API supporting most of the methods provided there.
+I made a bash script for my self to interact with the ZeroSSL REST API supporting most of the methods provided there.
 I needed this as certbot client for some reason did not work properly.
 The script internally uses `curl`, and `jq`.
-Please note that if anIy of those are not installed the script will try to install them.
+Please note that if any of those are not installed the script will try to install them.

 ## Usage: